Han Na-kyeong

-Han Na-Kyeong (also Han Na-Gyeong, 한 나경; born June 23, 1993, in Seoul) is a South Korean swimmer, who specialized in long-distance freestyle events.
+Han Na-kyeong (born June 23, 1993, in Seoul) is a South Korean swimmer, who specialized in long-distance freestyle events.
 Han is a member of the swimming team at Sehyeon High School in Seoul.

 Han qualified for the women's 800 m freestyle at the 2012 Summer Olympics in London, by eclipsing a FINA B-standard entry time of 8:50.16 from the Dong-A Swimming Championships in Ulsan.
 She challenged seven other swimmers on the second heat, including two-time Olympians Lynette Lim of Singapore, Khoo Cai Lin of Malaysia, and Nina Dittrich of Austria.
 She rounded out the field to last place by five seconds behind Lim in 8:57.26.
 Han failed to qualify for the final, as she placed thirty-second overall in the preliminary heats.